CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

   `./jenkins_cli_download.sh`
 - Create the initial Jenkins user according to the credentials in `jenkins_creds.txt` by using `./jenkins_create_user.py`
-- Get the EC2 IP address using `./node_ip.sh` and go there in the browser to port 8080, to begin Jenkins setup.
-- When asked which plugins to install choose "Choose my own plugins", and then install none.
-There is a script to install exactly the set of plugins we need.
 - Run `./jenkins_install_plugins.sh` to install the required Jenkins plugins.
   The downloads can be flaky, so you may have to ctrl-C the script and re-run it, maybe even more than once.
 Eventually though it'll make it to the end.